rymc/Pocket-URL-Backup/README.md

 Pocket-URL-Backup
 =================

-Creates a HTML file of all links saved in your pocket account.
-It assumes the installation of the Firefox Pocket addon.
+Creates a HTML file of all links saved in your <a href="https://getpocket.com/">pocket</a> account.
+It assumes the installation of the Firefox Pocket addon on either Linux or Windows.